wanghaisheng/a-Bazarly-shop/README.md

 ## Features

+### Customer Features

-- **User Authentication and Authorization:**
+- **User Authentication:**
-  Users can sign up and log in using their email and password.
-Admins have additional powers for managing facilities and bookings.
+  Securely sign up and log in with email and password.

-- **Booking System:**
-  Users can book facilities by specifying the date, start time, and end time.
-The system calculates the payable amount based on the duration of the booking.

-- **Availability Checking:**
-  Users can check the availability of facilities for a specific date.

-- **Booking Cancellation:**
-  Users have the ability to cancel their bookings.

-- **View Bookings:**
-  Admins can view all bookings, while users can view only their own bookings.
-This helps in managing and tracking reservations efficiently.

-- **Facility Management:**
-  Admins can create, update, and delete facilities.
-Each facility has details like name, description, price per hour, and location.

-- **Error Handling:**
-  Comprehensive error handling ensures proper responses and messages for validation errors, duplicate entries, and not found routes.

-- **Authentication Middleware:**
-  Middleware is implemented to protect routes, ensuring that only authenticated users and admins can access their respective routes.

-- **Security:**
-  Powerful security system is implemented to protect routes and ensure that only authorized users and admins can access their respective routes.

-- **Maintainable Codebase:**
-  The codebase is written with clean, well-organized, and documented coding practices.
-Followed by the industry standard, the codebase is written in structured and organized way.
+- **Browse Products:** Explore a wide range of products across    multiple categories.

+- **Advanced Filtering:** Filter products by category, price range, and other attributes.

+- **Follow Vendors:** Follow your favorite vendors to prioritize their products in your feed.

+- **Flash Sales:** Access exclusive discounts during time-limited flash sales.

+- **Cart Management:** Add products to your cart and proceed to checkout.
+The cart supports products from one vendor at a time.

+- **Product Comparison:** Compare up to three products based on attributes like price, category, and ratings.

+- **Order History:** View a detailed history of past orders and their statuses.

+- **Product Reviews:** Leave reviews and ratings for purchased products.

+### Vendor Features

+- **Vendor Dashboard:** Manage shop details, inventory, and orders from a centralized dashboard.

+- **Product Management:** Add, edit, duplicate, and delete products with attributes like name, price, images, and discounts.

+- **Order Tracking:** Track orders and manage inventory in real-time.

+- **Customer Feedback:** View and respond to customer reviews.

+### Admin Features

+- **Admin Dashboard:** Monitor and control platform activities, including users and vendor shops.

+- **User and Vendor Management:** Approve, suspend, or delete user and vendor accounts.

+- **Product Categories:** Dynamically add, edit, or remove product categories.

+- **Transaction Monitoring:** Oversee all transactions and booking activities.

 ## Technology Stack

-- React
-- Redux
+### Frontend

 - TypeScript
+- React.js
+- Redux Toolkit
+- Redux RTK Query
+- Shadcn UI
+- Tailwind CSS

+### Backend

 - Node.js
 - Express.js
-- MongoDB
-- Mongoose
+- Prisma ORM
-- Shadcn UI
+- PostgreSQL (database)
+- Cloudinary (for image storage)
+- Aamarpay (for payments)
+- JWT (for authorization)

 ## Installation Guideline